leegroup1/service/README.md

-#trying the merge thing service!!
+#trying the merge thing service